The Marriage in Society Report

 • When marriage works, it works very, very well.

-• Virtually every sector of society benefits from healthy marriages,
+• Virtually every sector of society benefits from healthy marriages, especially children.

 • Non-married families levy a heavy social and economic cost to society.